 Bottom line: Controlling anxiety can not make or break your metabolism’s speed but could help you process your calories more effectively and manage your daily diet overall.

 Moving around more or even standing during the day may also boost your burn rate.
-Motion requires calories!
+The motion requires calories!
 If you have a tough time getting the daily exercise, you might have the ability to burn a substantial number of calories only from remaining mildly active daily.

 In one study, individuals who stood throughout the day in the office burned an extra 175 calories.
 Additionally, people who often fidget more often expend more energy.
 Fidgeting can also explain why some people today seem to get a faster metabolism.